Maxgabe/Excel-Data-Analysis/README.md

 1. **Accessibility:** Widely used across industries and available to most professionals.
 2. **Versatility:** Offers tools like pivot tables, formulas, and visualization capabilities that are critical for basic data analysis.
 3. **Simplicity:** An ideal platform for beginners to learn fundamental data analysis techniques.
-4. **Powerful Features:** Includes pivot tables, conditional formatting, formulas, and visualization capabilities.
+4. **Powerful Features:** Includes pivot tables, conditional formatting and robust functions.

 ---
 ## **Tools Used**
 **Microsoft Excel:**
 - Data cleaning and preparation.
 - Basic formulas and functions for analysis.
-- Pivot tables and charts for visualization.
+- Pivot tables for deriving insights.
-- Dashboards for presenting insights.
+- Visualizations to present findings.

 ## **About**